mi-kaneyon/attendance/README.md

 ## training_script.py
 - It is traiing OK(known person/family/menmber)
 - you can save the NG picture from original pics or datasets.
+- genrated "pth" trained model should be moved to script directory.

 ```
 python training_script.py